leonardslog/10x_multiome_analysis/README.md

-# Processing and Analysis of 10X Multiomic data
+# Processing and analysis of 10X multiomic data

 ## Overview